filterpaper/filterpaper.github.io/qmk/userspace.md

 # Summary
-Maintaining the userspace in this manner will keep your code files tidy in one location instead of scattering them all over the QMK source tree.
-Backup and git commits will be centralized to one folder.
+Maintaining personal build environment this way will keep code files tidy in one location instead of scattering them all over the QMK source tree.
 However it is not without some drawbacks:
-* Dependent on QMK Configurator to modify key map layout
+* Dependency on QMK Configurator to modify key map layout
-* .json files are *illegible* to casual inspection
+* .json files are *illegible* for casual inspection